Last updated: June 2026

 Airlines and Destinations

-JKIA is a major hub for Kenya Airways and supports several local, regional and international airlines.
-The airport connects Nairobi with destinations across Africa, Europe, the Middle East and Asia.
+JKIA is a major hub for Kenya Airways and supports several domestic, regional and international airlines.

 Common airline categories at JKIA include: